Introduction-to-Programming-with-Python/Conditionals/Documentation/README.md

 ## Statement

-This [document](/Documentation/statement.pdf) contains the functionality for each file and function.
+This [document](/Documentation/statement.pdf) contains the requirments and functionality for each file and function.

 ## Objectives